clintonwoo/hackernews-react-graphql/README.md

 `npm test`

 This project uses Jest and can do snapshot testing of React components.
-Whenever a component is changed, please update the snapshots using `npm test -- -u` or `jest --updateSnapshot`.
+Whenever a component is changed, please update the snapshots using `npm test -- -u` or `npx jest --updateSnapshot`.

 ## How To Build For Deployment

-`npm run build:prod`: NextJS app with entry point _server.ts_ that uses Node.js/Express.
+`npm run build:prod`: NextJS app with entry point `server.ts` that uses Node.js/Express.
 Uses TypeScript compiler to transpile project src to build.

 OR